About Microsoft Office 2013 for Windows

 - Account login: The Backstage view in Office 2013 applications (accessed via the tab) includes a new tab ( in Outlook) where you can log into your OneDrive account or switch accounts.
 You can also see a list of connected services, such as Twitter and Facebook, and add services, such as LinkedIn and OneDrive.
 The Office Updates area gives you information about the status of any available updates.
 Click to disable or enable updates and to view a history of Office 2013 updates.

-- OneDrive integration: Office 2013 is designed to integrate with the cloud, in particular with OneDrive and SharePoint.
+- OneDrive integration: Office 2013 is designed to integrate with the cloud, in particular with OneDrive.
 If you use OneDrive, the account details will appear in the top left corner of all application screens.
 Click your account details to switch accounts and to manage them.
-Office 2013 applications default to saving to OneDrive or SharePoint, but you can save to your local disk if you wish.
+Office 2013 applications default to saving to OneDrive, but you can save to your local disk if you wish.

 - Syncing across devices: When you save your Office documents online, they are available to you (and others) from any device at any time, via Office 2013 on a PC or tablet, or via the WebApps.
 Microsoft has upgraded the WebApps for Word, Excel, OneNote, and PowerPoint with the new Office look and application color coding.
 In addition, Word, Excel, and PowerPoint will save the last location where you were working before you saved, down to the letter, cell, or image, even if you open the file on a different device than you last used.
 Word, Excel, and PowerPoint keep track of where you were working last, and display this when you re-open the file.